Norfolk and Western M Class

 The Norfolk and Western M, M1 and M2 Classes were a series of steam locomotives owned and operated by the Norfolk and Western Railway (N&W).
 The M Classes were primarily assigned to pull the N&W's mainline freight trains, but following the introduction of the railway's Y Class 2-8-8-2's, the M Classes were reassigned to short line freight service.
-There were given the nickname Mollies.
+They were given the nickname Mollies.

 Overview

 Development

 By the mid-1900s, the Norfolk and Western Railway (N&W) primarily relied on 2-8-0 "Consolidation" type locomotives to pull the company's heavy freight trains.
 As freight traffic increased, the N&W decided to place orders for larger locomotives with longer boilers.
 While 2-8-2 "Mikado" locomotives were made available in the railroad industry by that time, the N&W opted to order locomotives with the 4-8-0 wheel arrangement over the 2-8-2, since they felt putting the weight of the firebox over the rear driving wheels, as opposed to the trailing wheels, would increase adhesion.